Before the storm

 I've taken a handful of trips in recent years to the mountain regions of eastern Tennessee and western North Carolina.
 What began as curiosity about somewhere new evolved into something more profound – a real affection for these Appalachian communities and their distinctive cadence.

 The latest visit came in mid-September, just a few weeks ago.
-In this region, it's a kaleidoscopic interval between seasons, when the days give off summer warmth and the nights snatch it right back.
+In this region, it's the kaleidoscopic interval between seasons, when the days give off summer warmth and the nights snatch it right back.
 For those who spend much of their time in a tropical climate, even the hints of morning chill on a mountain trail go a long way.

 The Frog Level district in Waynesville, North Carolina (population 10,307) is the kind of neighborhood that habitually reels me in, with weathered industrial buildings reborn in a commercial quilt of small businesses, craft shops, watering holes, warehouses, and community spirit.
 Existing infrastructure repurposed in a mixed-use, locally grounded way cultivates growth, and it is wildly preferable to the cultural anesthesia of the American strip mall.